migramirez2/Harmony-ONE/progress/simao-amaro.md

 2024-07-23 Tue: I tested Panoptic core contracts on a forked mainnet.
 I started creating CLI scripts for interacting with the Panoptic contracts.

 2024-07-24 Wed: I started testing Opyn Squeeth on a forked mainnet.
 I started creating CLI scripts for interacting with the core contracts.

+2024-07-25 Thu: I created and tested a CLI script for opening a position in Opyn Squeeth.
+Additionally, I pushed work in progress repositories for panoptic, squeeth,